 The researchers worked with 36 people in experiments in four different laboratories.
 One volunteer suffered from narcolepsy and often had lucid dreaming, while the others varied in terms of their experience with lucid dreaming.

-During the REM phases monitored by the electroencephalogram (EEG) instruments, the scientists interacted with the dreaming participants.
+During REM sleep monitored by electroencephalogram (EEG) instruments, the scientists interacted with participants who were dreaming.
 They did this through spoken audio, flashing lights, and physical touch.
-The tests included simple math questions, counting light flashes or physical touches, and basic questions (like "can you speak Spanish?").
+The tests included simple math questions, counting flashes of light or physical touches, and basic questions (such as “can you speak Spanish?”).

 The answers were given through eye movements or movements of the facial muscles agreed in advance.
 THEn 57 sleep sessions, at least one correct answer to a question was observed in 47% of the sessions in which lucid dreaming was confirmed by the participant.